KomputeProject/kompute/_sources/overview/async-parallel.rst.txt

 While this is running we can actually do other things like in this case create the shader we'll be using.

-In this case we create a shader that shoudl take a couple of milliseconds to run.
+In this case we create a shader that should take a couple of milliseconds to run.

 .. code-block:: cpp
     :linenos: